dmb4ur/sleep-scoring/README.md

 You will need a GPU to train the network, but application of already trained model is possible using  a CPU.

-### Installing

-After you have downloaded the folder with files you would need to download the external files needed to read edf.
-We used the library written by Brett Shoelson, it is available at https://ch.mathworks.com/matlabcentral/fileexchange/31900-edfread.
-Put the mat files you get by following the link into edf2mat folder.

-You also should install Matlab (we used 2018 version), Python 3, Keras and Tensorflow.

-## Scoring your data

-### Data conversion

-At the moment you can work only with edf files.
-First you should convert them to .mat files which can be used by our network.
-You can use Matlab script raw2mat.m which is located in edf2mat folder.

-Before you can convert your data you should open the raw2mat.m  script and set following variables:
-1) readPath = './../EEG_data/' % it is the path to the folder with edf files
-2) writePath = '../mat/' % directory with the output data
-3) labels for the EEG, EOG and EMG channels

-Then you can run the script.

 ### Scoring

 After you have converted your data you can either train your own network using script train.py